-University of Iowa Community Credit Union is headquartered in IOWA CITY and is the 2nd largest credit union in the state of Iowa.
+University of Iowa Community Credit Union is headquartered in North Liberty and is the 2nd largest credit union in the state of Iowa.
 It is also the 67th largest credit union in the nation.
-It was established in 1938 and as of December of 2013, it had grown to 267 employees and 111,706 members.
-University of Iowa Community Credit Union's money market rates are 2X the national average, and it has a B health rating.
+It was established in 1938 and as of March of 2014, it had grown to 282 employees and 113,583 members.
+University of Iowa Community Credit Union's money market rates are 2X the national average, and it has a A health rating.

 Membership is open to anyone living or working in select counties in Iowa. - See Details

 While the U of Iowa Credit Union currently has some of the best rates available for their Rewards Checking account, beware of all of the hoops they make you jump through to get that rate.
 One of the many stipulations is using the account's debit card 12 times a month (a reasonable request).
 However, I've now been burned twice by slow posting transactions that mysteriously happen at the end of the month.
 This is blamed on the merchant of course, despite the fact that the credit union processes the funds hold the moment the card is swiped.
 Their customer service rep actually credited the lost interest to my account the first time this happened about a year ago.
 Unfortunately, the customer service rep I encountered this time was rude, snappy and lectured me about how the banking system works (thanks, but I have Google too).
 Therefore I decided to exercise what little power we consumers have and am sharing this experience with you in the hope that it might help someone else.
 Bottom line if you have a U of I rewards checking account (or two in my case), make sure your 12 transactions have posted prior to the end of the month so your great rate doesn't drop to near zero for that month.

 I would give the account 5 stars for the rate, one star for the Byzantine requirements to get that rate and two stars for the sad state of their customer service, which used to be stellar.
 At least they picked up the phone quickly.